Help Save Lives With Heads Up! Helmet Safety Campaign

 But it isn't too late yet, people can save the young generation and the future they hold.

-The youth-led project has started to take shape in all Asia, as passionate university students come together to create innovative public awareness campaigns.
+The youth-led project has started to take shape in South-East Asia, as passionate university students come together to create innovative public awareness campaigns.

 Motorbike helmets are designed to protect the wearer's head from severe forms of traumatic brain injuries.
 Studies show that helmets reduce the risk of head injury by 45%, brain injury by 33%, facial injury by 27%, and fatal injury by 29%.
-In Bangladesh, only 45% of motorcycle users wear helmets(2).
+In Indonesia, only 52% of motorcycle users wear helmets(2).

 Driving forward